ElianaWassermann/CVenglish/Publications.md

 ### Journal publications

-**Wassermann E.**, Montecchia M. S., Garaventa V., Correa O. S., Romero M. A. 2018, Virulence and pCM1 plasmid status are related to BOX-PCR fingerprint type in strains that cause bacterial wilt and canker of tomato in Argentina. *Plant Pathology* (accepted for its publication)
+**Wassermann E.**, Montecchia M. S., Garaventa V., Correa O. S., Romero M. A. 2018, Virulence and pCM1 plasmid status are related to BOX-PCR fingerprint type in strains that cause bacterial wilt and canker of tomato in Argentina. *Plant Pathology* (in press)

 Vega D., **Wassermann E.**, Seoane M. B., Romero A. M. (in progress) Debris decomposition and temperature predict survival of Clavibacter michiganensis subsp. michiganensis in tomato residues.